Amanieu/asyncplusplus/README.md

 The only requirement to use Async++ is a C++11 compiler and standard library.
 Unfortunately C++11 is not yet fully implemented on most platforms.
 Here is the list of OS and compiler combinations which are known to work.

-- Linux: Works with GCC 4.7+ and Clang 3.2+.
-Experimental support for Intel C++ compiler 14.
+- Linux: Works with GCC 4.7+, Clang 3.2+ and Intel compiler 15+.
 - Mac: Works with Apple Clang (using libc++).
 GCC also works but you must get a recent version (4.7+).
-- Windows: Works with GCC 4.8+ (posix thread model).
-Experimental support for Visual Studio 2013.
+- Windows: Works with GCC 4.8+ (with pthread-win32) and Visual Studio 2013+.

 Building and Installing
 -----------------------